-Dr. Adi Torfstein is a senior lecturer at the Institute of Earth Sciences in the Hebrew University of Jerusalem and a resident scientist at the Interuniversity Institute of Marine Sciences of Eilat.
+Adi Torfstein is an Associate Professor at the Institute of Earth Sciences in the Hebrew University of Jerusalem and a resident scientist at the Interuniversity Institute of Marine Sciences of Eilat.

 My research focuses on the reconstruction of past climate changes through the investigation of geochemical and sedimentary processes in marine and lacustrine archives.
 I am also interested in the signal transfer between the modern atmosphere and oceans to the geological record.
-Accordingly, my research combines between time series of modern terrigenous fluxes and biogeochemical cycles in the oceans, and of late Quaternary marine and lacustrine records.
+Accordingly, my research combines between time series of modern terrigenous fluxes and biogeochemical cycles in the oceans (see the REDMAST project), and late Quaternary marine and lacustrine records.

 Below is a list of current and recent research projects in our group, and you can find some more pictures from our field and lab work in the Gallery

 Productivity and export production in the Gulf of Aqaba: high resolution time series of particulate fluxes and biogeochemical processes

 The impact of short term perturbations (dust storms, floods) on trace elements and their isotopes in seawater

 Dust sources, temporal patterns and impact on marine biogeochemistry

 Late Quaternary history of the Red Sea and Gulf of Aqaba